21 Best Things to Do in Ocracoke Island, NC

 And who knows, you might spot some migrating Atlantic birds or the island's famous wild horses on the Outer Banks.

-Windsurfing and Parasailing
+Enjoy Water Sports Like Windsurfing and Parasailing

-The Atlantic is well known for its high winds, making Ocracoke an ideal spot for many wind-related activities, such as parasailing ride services around the island.
+The Atlantic is well known for its high winds, making Ocracoke Island an ideal spot for many wind-related activities, such as parasailing ride services around the island.

 It's truly an exhilarating experience that is a must for all visitors.

-One of the best watersports to do is windsurfing, which involves longboards, sails, and a whole lot of strength and endurance.
+One of the best watersports to do is windsurfing, which involves longboards, sails, and a lot of strength and endurance.

-Looking for an exhilarating adventure out in the Atlantic?
+Are you looking for an exhilarating adventure out in the Atlantic?

-Ocracoke is the perfect place to be.
+Ocracoke Island is the perfect place to be.

 With the help of seasoned and friendly fishers from the island, you'll ride out to the ocean and get a rare chance to catch various big game species, such as tuna, marlin, sailfish, and mahi-mahi.